dakom/pong-renderer/README.md

-A library to test web frameworks by rendering pong
+A library to test web frameworks by rendering Pong in WebGL

 # Example